'Build or Buy' Enterprise Software - The business case for 'Assembly' - with LowCode/ NoCode

 If Buy - SaaS or In-premise

 What Stack - (Java/ J2EE, .NET/ Azure, IBM, Oracle..)

 Now there is another option which is gaining a lot of traction.
 Technically it's called #LowCode/ NoCode, but from a business perspective we should call it 'Assembly'.
 What LowCode/ No Code promises is truly transformatory, since it reduces the effort involved in developing applications drastically.
 When code is automatically developed, one needs only minimal coding effort - and with that comes the benefits of better quality, lower risk, higher probability of success, reduced costs and a lot more. #RapidApplicationDevelopment becomes a reality.

 The buy vs build debate was moving heavily in the direction of 'buy' in the last decade.
 With SaaS, 'buy' became even more popular since it combined best practices, intuitive UI, quick implementation and avoidance of capital costs.
 For generic areas like accounting, payroll and sales CRM buying was clearly a 'no-brainer'.

-Let us consider a situation where the need is a unique situations (e.g. a Vendor Portal or some other application area which is not very generic) where the standard product or SaaS product has to be configured a lot before it meets the needs.
-The costs therefore will be
+Let us consider a situation where the need is a unique situation (e.g. a Vendor Portal or some other application area which is not very generic) where the standard product or SaaS product has to be configured a lot before it meets the needs.
+The costs therefore will be:

 If Product : License, AMC, Implementation, Customization, Infrastructure